kelimuttu/kartiniteknologi/content/catatan-untuk-tamu.en.md

 Shortly before the show, we'll send you a Zoom link that will take you to our conversation room.

 ## Microphone 🎙️
 If you can wear headphones and talk into a microphone, that's awesome!
-If you can't, you can use the built-in mic on laptops but keep in mind that the sound quality will be lower.
+If you can't, you can use the built-in mic on laptops but keep in mind that the sound quality will be lower on some laptop's type.

 ## Internet Connection 💻
 1. If you have an ethernet cable, you can use it to reduce latency